 Construction and development

-Up to 5,500 short-term jobs will be created during the development phase of the RRT of which 1100 will be local.
+Various short-term jobs will be created during the development phase of the RRT of which will be local.
 These will include jobs in construction, supply of materials (particularly environmental materials), recruitment of labour, bus assembly and manufacturing, and training for bus drivers and allied transport staff.
 Highly skilled professional service providers are involved, in the fields of architecture, engineering, information technology and communications and marketing.

 Local economic development

 A minimum of 25% of all the RRT contract value must be spent in Rustenburg, as stipulated by the Rustenburg Local Municipality.
 This will translate into an injection of estimated R750 million into the local economy.
 Experienced suppliers coming in to work on the project have to partner with local suppliers and facilitate skills transfer.
 All suppliers are required to have accredited BB-BEE ratings.
 Experienced suppliers coming in to work on the project are doing so in partnership with local firms such as local architects, IT specialists and communications and engineering services.

 A new operations company, the Rustenburg Transport Agency, will be established.
 It will be tasked with running RRT as a viable commercial venture on behalf of the RLM.
 The Rustenburg Transport Agency will need to employ an estimated 80 permanent staff, with preference given to Rustenburg residents.
 There will be jobs created in traffic surveillance, facilities management, IT management, marketing, administration, maintenance and cleaning.